okta/odyssey/FORMS.md

 ### Non-global attrs

-Fieldset-specific HTML attributes/behaviors:
+#### Fieldset-specific HTML attributes/behaviors

-- `disabled`: If this Boolean attribute is set, all form controls that are descendants of the `<fieldset>` are disabled.
+- `disabled`: If this Boolean attribute is set, all Inputs that are descendants of the `<fieldset>` are disabled.
   - In the case of Field, putting this on the `fieldset` would have the desired behavior, but passing `disabled` to the Input itself would be less brittle.
 - `name`: The name associated with the group.
 - `form`: This attribute takes the value of the id attribute of a `<form>` element you want the `<fieldset>` to be part of, even if it is not inside the form.
 Please note that usage of this is confusing — if you want the `<input>` elements inside the `<fieldset>` to be associated with the form, you need to use the form attribute directly on those elements.
   - In the case of Field, this attribute should be passed to Input instead of the containing `fieldset` to create the ideal behavior here.

+#### Input-specific HTML attributes/behaviors

+Inputs surface a huge list of attributes; these are the most relevant and global.

+- `autocomplete`: The autocomplete attribute takes as its value a space-separated string that describes what, if any, type of autocomplete functionality the Input should provide.
+In cases where we are collecting information about a user, WCAG requires specifying this attribute to set the Field's purpose.
+- `disabled`: Whether the Input is disabled.
+Disabled Inputs do not receive click events and are not submitted with the Form.
+See above.
+- `form`: Associates the Input with a form element.
+See above.
+- `name`: Name of the Input.
+Submitted with the form as part of a name/value pair.
+- `readonly`: Value is not editable.
+- `required`: A value is required.
+- `type`: Type of Input.
+- `value`: Initial value of the Input.

+There are specific attributes that will need to be passed to individual Input types as well. <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input">This chart from MDN</a> provides an excellent breakdown.

 ### Content